 Larry joins the other board members with the same level of excitement and enthusiasm about the direction of MVHR’s mission.
 Larry lives in Edwards with his wife Janet.
 They have five children, the youngest of whom is a senior at CSU.
 His hobbies include hiking, skiing, hunting and fishing.

 Joanne adopted her first rescue horse in May 2010: MVHR’s Bombay, a solid black Mustang.
-He was her heart horse, or so she thought.
 While Bombay lived at the rescue Joanne became totally consumed with the horses - daily chores, grooming, riding and just wallowing in the energy that these equines were willing to share with her.

 The unthinkable occurred in August 2012, her beautiful Bombay was humanely euthanized after a bout of colic.
 Joanne felt the need to seek out another horse immediately and was led to Convict, another Mustang.
 They locked eyes and Joanne knew that the bond would be forever.

-In late spring 2014, Joanne was privileged with the opportunity to to live at the rescue with the horses.
-For Joanne, it is an incredible honor to spend her days and nights with these equines, who come in all shapes, sizes and mindsets.
-They have been down some nasty roads of their own.
-Joanne does not consider myself to be the rescuer, but that she has been rescued by the horses.
+In late spring 2014, Joanne was privileged with the opportunity to live at the rescue with the horses.
+It is an incredible honor to spend her days and nights with these equines.
+Joanne does not consider herself to be the rescuer, but that she has been rescued by the horses.

-Marleen was born and raised in The Netherlands before moving to Colorado in 2008 to be with her husband Warner, who is from Carbondale, CO.
-They live in Miller Ranch in Edwards with their 1 year old daughter Penelope and a cute little Corgi mix, Jax.
+Marleen was born and raised in The Netherlands before moving to Colorado in 2008 to be with her husband.
+They live in Edwards with their daughter Penelope and Corgi mix, Jax.

 Riding horses at an early age at the local horseback riding school, Marleen got the horse virus and it never went away.
-She learned to ride on a pony named Dinky, a small Palomino Welsh Pony.
-The horses became more and more important and every free minute was spent at the stables.
-Helping with pony camps, day events and later on teaching dressage and jumping to children from 4 to 16 years old is how she spent her evenings and weekends.
-It was sad to say goodbye to this amazing hobby when moving to Colorado.
-Thankfully a few years later Marleen found a similar community at Mountain Valley Horse Rescue.
-Coming on a cold December evening to check out a horse that was up for adoption resulted in continuing to volunteer, becoming a board member and eventually adopting Grace, who still resides at MVHR.
+Coming to MVHR on a cold December evening to check out a horse that was up for adoption resulted in continuing to volunteer, becoming a board member and eventually adopting Grace, who still resides at MVHR.
 Most recently a Palomino Pony, Sassy came to the rescue and early childhood memories came back resulting in Marleen & her family adopting Sassy, so that Penelope can learn to ride on a Palomino Pony as well.
 Besides that Sassy is really awesome!